Zonih/Zonih/README_SERVICE_RUN.md

 3. Insert the batteries into the chargers.

-4. Connect the harvester to the field computer.
+4. Connect the harvester to the field computer, but do not turn them on yet.

 5. Open the _**SoloLite.exe**_ program.